fylgja/site/src/components/utilpack/index.md

 }
 ```

-It will use the hyphen as default sepparator.
+It will use the hyphen as default separator.

-But if prefer the same sepparator as seen in TailwindCSS.
+But if prefer the same separator as seen in TailwindCSS.
-You can by changing the `$utilpack-sepparator: "\:"`.
+You can by changing the `$utilpack-separator: "\:"`.

-_The Tailwind sepparator can conflict with specific tools and linters._
+_The Tailwind separator can conflict with specific tools and linters._
 _Since it uses specific characters that are normally marked as unsafe._

 ## FAQ